future-proof-iot/EWSN-pepper/apps/pepper_riotfp/README.md

 ### Add SUIT BPF updates

-Device are running an updatable BPF container, the threshold for contacts can be lowered or increased (or even bigger changes can be made to [contact_filter.c](../../modules/sys/uwb_ed/bpf/contact_filter.c)).
+If `uwb_ed_bpf` is included devices are running an updatable BPF container, the threshold for contacts can be lowered or increased (or even bigger changes can be made to [contact_filter.c](../../modules/sys/uwb_ed/bpf/contact_filter.c)).

 For this a firmware server needs to be setup, the easiest is using `aiocoap-fileserver`,